Direxion Daily Semiconductor Bull 3X Shares

 SOXL

-SOXL is not a single stock but an exchange-traded fund (ETF) that tracks semiconductor companies.
+SOXL is not a company but an exchange-traded fund that provides leveraged exposure to the semiconductor industry.

-It is a highly leveraged fund designed to deliver triple the daily performance of its underlying index, making it a high-risk, high-volatility trading instrument.
+It is designed to deliver three times the daily performance of its underlying index, making it a high-risk, high-volatility instrument for speculative traders.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily